eporubin/loops-arrays-string/loops-arrays-strings.md

 |Italy|60000000|

 ### Databases and associative arrays
 The above example of multi-dimensional arrays is an important one to understand.
-When we retrive data from a database using PHP, we will receive this data in the form of a multi-dimensional array, with data from each row of the database table stored in a separate associative array.
+When we retrieve data from a database using PHP, we will receive this data in the form of a multi-dimensional array, with data from each row of the database table stored in a separate associative array.

 ### Array functions
 There are lots of functions that can help us work with arrays e.g. are some examples: